 No. My groups are secular.
 They are held in a function room at Dorridge Methodist Church and not in the main Church Hall.

-No. The groups run for 4 weeks paid in advance with a maximum of 8 people.
+No. The groups run for 4 weeks paid in advance.
 They will run regularly so you can join the next available group.
 Just drop me an email or call me to go on the waiting list.

 My groups are open to adults age 18 and over.
 I am planning groups for children in 2018.